 Along with the growth of hospice care in general, CHC's growth has been steady for the past 10 years, as staff size has doubled in response to an increasing demand for compassionate, skilled hospice care.
 As a result, additional office space has been required to keep up with the growth.
 "We've been adding a few thousand additional square feet of office space every few years to the point that we were leasing as much space in St. Joseph County as we owned," said Karl Holderman, chief financial officer.
 "If you do the math, it doesn't take one long to conclude that owning makes a lot more sense for us than continuing to add more leased facilities."

 In addition to the new construction, renovations are taking place in two additional campus structures.
-A residential home has been remodeled for use as a guest house and the former Edgewater Florist building will be transformed into a new Palliative Care Center.
+A residential home has been remodeled for use as a guest house and the former Edgewater Florist building has been transformed into a new Palliative Care Center.
 The structures, located immediately across the street from one another at the corner of Cedar and Madison Streets, were acquired as part of what has become a nearly five-acre campus development.

 To see pictures of the building at different phases of construction and completion, click here.